Strained network capacity

 Operators are constantly looking for ways to improve their service and accomodate the fast growing demand for wireless data and internet created by the soaring use of smartphones and tablets.

-EBlink’s wireless fronthaul technology can be integrated into utility and light poles, offering an easy way for operators to bring coverage and capacity along roads, near parks and in residential areas, as a complement to their macro sites.
+EBlink’s wireless fronthaul modules can be installed on utility and light poles, offering an easy way for operators to bring coverage and capacity along roads, near parks and in residential areas, as a complement to their macro sites.

 With wireless use at an all-time high, and mobile consumers expecting “always on, always fast, everywhere, all the time” services, carriers are under pressure to provide optimum coverage, especially in high traffic areas such as campuses.